RAF Madley: Current use

 Today only a few hangars remain, and Madley Communications Centre now occupies part of the site.
 Other parts of the site have been converted into a wildlife wetlands centre that is used for study.
 The B4352 and an unclassified road now cut what was the airfield area in two.

+On 1 August 2019 a Piper Arrow single engined aeroplane registered G-DIZY suffered an engine failure and made an emergency landing on the grass south of the runway intersections.
+It was later dismantled and removed by road for repair.